 Puberty As A Celebration

-Many cultures and communities across the world mark important stages in life with ceremonies, like; puberty is a common celebration in many parts of the world, including India.
+Many cultures and communities mark life’s important stages with ceremonies.
+Puberty, for example, is celebrated in various regions, including parts of India.
 Here are some of the ways puberty is celebrated worldwide –

 • India

-In India, most communities don’t acknowledge puberty with a celebration; usually, the mother talks to the daughter and initiates her into this phase of life.
+In India, most communities don’t hold a formal celebration.
+Instead, mothers typically talk with their daughters and guide them into this new phase.
 If you are wondering about how to talk to your daughter about periods, then check this helpful article.
-Majority puberty celebrations in India take place in the south and are called by different names, like, Saddangu in Tamil Nadu and Aashirvada in Karnataka.
-Mostly the sequence of events starts from isolating the girl for a certain number of days followed by a cleansing bath and then a celebratory party.
+Most puberty celebrations in India occur in the south and go by names such as Saddangu in Tamil Nadu and Aashirvada in Karnataka.
+Typically, the tradition begins with a period of isolation, followed by a cleansing bath and then a celebratory party.

 • Sri Lanka

-When a young girl in Sri Lanka gets her first period, it is lavishly celebrated with friends and family.
+In Sri Lanka, communities lavishly celebrate a girl’s first period with friends and family.
 On the first day of her period cycle, she is bathed by close relatives and then kept in isolation; she is fed delicious foods.
 She is bathed again and dressed in a sari with jewellery which is significant as this attire symbolizes that she has now become a mature woman.

 • Japan